 Don’t hesitate to contact us to find out what our team of commercial litigation experts can do to assist you.
 You can do so with confidence, safe in the knowledge that we have the depth and breadth of collective expertise to provide the best possible support during what can be a very challenging time for you and your business.

 Commercial litigation FAQs

 People often think of litigation as ‘taking someone to court’, however, it really just means taking any type of legal action.
 While court proceedings are a type of litigation, there are alternatives that can sometimes be a better option.

-These alternatives include negotiation, where you and your solicitors discuss the issues with the other party or parties and their lawyers, and commercial mediation, where a neutral third-party helps the parties in a dispute to agree a solution.
+These alternatives include negotiation, where you and your solicitors discuss the issues with the other party or parties and their lawyers.

 We will always advise you on the most appropriate and cost-effective approach for your situation, while keeping a firm focus on achieving the best possible result for you and your business.